tmastersmart/gmrs_live/README.md

 * Totaly new nodelist updater
 * New bootup system gives IP,Reg status and CPU temp

-This now comes inside the image.
-Not installable
+This is no longer installable as it will be built into a beter customised arch image.